Frequently Asked Questions

 How does the ACF benefit artists?

-The ACF is great for artists because Creative Partnerships Australia has a unique Deductible Gift Recipient (DGR) status.
-This means that supporters make their donation to Creative Partnerships Australia but can preference a particular artist to be the beneficiary of their gift.
-Donations to Creative Partnerships Australia over $2 are tax deductible.
+The ACF is great for artists because of our Deductible Gift Recipient (DGR) status.
+This means that supporters make their donation to the ACF but can preference a particular artist to be the beneficiary of their gift.
+Donations to the ACF over $2 are tax deductible.
 This is great incentive for people to donate to projects!

 The ACF also offers artists an opportunity to build networks and access Creative Australia’s pool of resources, tools, advice and expertise.